littleblackdog77/arduino_data_logger/README.md

 arduino_data_loger is a datalogger based on an Arduino Uno with data sent to ThingSpeak for reporting / analysis.

 # Hardware required
-- Arduino Uno or larger (it's very tight on an Uno, it wouldn't run on a smaller board)
+- Arduino Uno or larger (it's very tight on an Uno, it wouldn't run on a smaller board) with ethernet port
 - DHT22 temperature/humidity module
 - DS3232 compatible real time clock module
 - Watchdog timer module